walfie/nix-config/README.md

   (`install` is the same as `mkdir` followed by `chown`)

-* `cd` into this repo's directory and run the following:

-    ```sh
-    nix flake --extra-experimental-features "nix-command flakes" lock --update-input vim-plugins-overlay
-    ```

 * Install home-manager and activate the [`personal` config] while in this directory:

     ```sh